 The figures were extracted from an online bookmaker.
 The betting data shows the prop wagers available for a baseball match.
 As you can see from the chart, the two teams are LA Angels and LA Dodgers.
 Whether you win or not depends on your sports knowledge more than it depends on luck.
 For instance, if you know that one of the teams has strong first winnings, you can bet on them, instead of on the other team.

-We hope that we have answered the most important questions regarding proposition bets and that the examples we enclosed serve to show how versatile these can be.
+We hope that we have answered the most important questions regarding props and that the examples we enclosed serve to show how versatile these can be.

 Types of Betting